texeira-coffee/texeira.coffee/chicken-tinga-ish.md

-# Chicken Tinga
+# Chicken Tinga-ish

-This is a from-the-pantry version of Chicken Tinga, using canned peppers.
+This is a from-the-pantry version of Chicken Tinga, using canned peppers, and no tomatos.

 Be sparing with the amount of water you add since you will reduce the sauce once the chicken cooks.